-The baptismal fountain is made of polished stone and topped by a brass cover.
-Elegant in its simplicity, it shows on its base the date of its placement in the church: 1830.
-It was moved to bring it closer to the Easter candle because in tradition, the baptized person receives a small candle, lit with the great Easter candle, renewed every Easter night and evoking the risen Christ.
+The baptismal font is made of polished stone and topped with a brass cover.
+Elegant in its simplicity, its base bears the date it was placed in the church: 1830.
+It was moved to bring it closer to the Paschal candle, because traditionally, the baptised person receives a small candle, lit on the large Paschal candle, which is renewed every Easter night and evokes the risen Christ.

-These commemorative plaques are located on either side of the main altar and are built into the wall of the absis.
-They are in black marble and bear witness to two important moments in the construction of the church.
-The one on the left is a reminder of the couple who paid for a large part of the church.
-The right commemorative plaque commemorates the expansion of the church ground at the beginning of the 20th century, and paid for the most part by Mrs Delaveux.
+The commemorative plaques are placed on either side of the high altar and set into the wall of the apse.
+They are made of black marble and bear witness to two key moments in the construction of the church.
+The one on the left commemorates the memory of two benevolent spouses.
+The plaque on the right recalls the extension work carried out on the church at the beginning of the 20th century, financed in large part by Madame Delaveux.

 The lectern is the piece of furniture on which the missal, the liturgical book for the celebration of the Eucharist, is placed.
 Made in a workshop in Liège, it bears the date of manufacture: "anno Domini 1926".
 It features a bulbous column and an eagle with two wings spread, carrying the book.
 It symbolises the Holy Spirit, the one who will bring the Good News.